 Much of our shores are protected by the flood barriers of Zeeland, some part of the Delta Works.
 World famous they are, with good reason.
 On a car trip, you’ll find them just awesome.
 On a bike trip, or a hearty walk, you’ll feel them even more.
 Let them explain themselves too: the Watersnoodmuseum tells you why, and what, they do.
 In a fun way, but deadly serious too.

 6. Up where you belong

 Climb the highest dune in Zeeland at Groot Valkenisse.
 A mere 51.81 metres high, hard work for wee legs.
 The reward: a view of all Walcheren and the waters of the Westerschelde stretching to the horizon, and shoals of ships close up.
 And maybe a second reward, a bit later?

 The wind beneath their wings is evident, and they are many.
 Migratory birds, water fowl, farmland birds.
 The species are numerous, the names hard to recall maybe, but anyone finds joy in their song and their being.
 Tens of thousands migrate annually in spring and autumn, afar, with their stopovers on the Oosterschelde and Westerschelde.
 Go gaze through the peepholes of a cunning screen or from a lookout hut, to see the wilder and the more timid.
 Take your binoculars, or borrow/hire some.

 A coalition of Zeeuwse nature bodies, working through the ‘IVN Zeeland’ branch of the nature education association, have produced a delightful poster of tips for no less than 50 adventures – best done by kids before they hit 12.
 (Catch-up is allowed).
-Worth every cent (and very few at that) – '50x op avontuur in de Zeeuwse natuur' – at VVV Inspiration Points.
+'50x op avontuur in de Zeeuwse natuur'.
 Or, even more informative, take a guide.
-All excursions are listed on www.natuurinzeeland.nl.
+Check out all the excursions.